sy2u/course-archive/Project/README_m3.md

      - Kernel Fusion ( 10% )
      - Other 8 optimization points ( 1% per point, 8% in total )
 4. Extra Credit ( up to +4% maximum, +0.4% per additional optimization point )

+## Final Competition

+**Deadline: December 13th, 8:00 PM CST.** The grace period does not apply to the final competition.

+Optionally, you can compete performance of your convolution kernel with other students.
+We will award extra credits to top performers in this competition.
+The metric used for this competition will be the sum of OP Times for batch size of 5,000.
+You can monitor the current standings by accessing the `competition_rank.csv` file in your `_grade` branch within your GitHub repository.
+To enter the competition, submit your optimized convolution code in the `/Project/project/src/layer/custom/m3-competition.cu` and push it to your GitHub repository.

+**Submission Requirements**
+1. Only submissions with exactly correct accuracies are eligible for ranking.
+2. All GPU kernel calls must occur within the `conv_forward_gpu()` function.
+3. You must implement convolution using matrix unroll.

+Since we want you to focus on kernel optimizations, host-side optimizations like stream overlap will have little effect.
+The leaderboard will be updated every 24 hours at night starting from December 11th, based on each valid submission.
+We will finalize the standing of each participant by taking the average of multiple runs.
+Note that it is also possible that some participants develop in private and submit their ranking at the last minute.
+So don't be surprised if you fall out of a certain bracket in the end.

+Extra credits are awarded based on both leaderboard rankings and Op Times.
+The total extra credits are calculated as the sum of points earned from both categories.

+Rankings
+1. Rank 1-3 (1 point towards the final grade)
+2. Rank 4-10 (0.5 point towards the final grade)
+3. Rank 11-30 (0.25 point towards the final grade)

+Op Times
+1. Sum of OP times is less than 22 ms (0.25 point towards the final grade)